mushahid-intesum/mushahid-intesum.github.io/_publications/bntts.md

 category: manuscripts
 authors: "<strong>Mushahid Intesum</strong>, Abdullah Ibne Masud, Md Rezaul Karim, Md Ashraful Islam"
 # permalink: /publication/bntts
-excerpt: 'This project involved building a large Text to Speech dataset and model for Bangla, which was funded by the University Grants Commission.
-The paper is current under review'
+excerpt: 'Funded by the University Grants Commission, we are worked on building a novel Speech Synthesizer made specifically for Bangla.
+Our project aims to tackle the data scarcity problem of Bangla by preparing a large, 20-hour-long, single-speaker audio dataset that is collected in a studio quality environment.
+We also proposed STFT-GradTTS, a novel diffusion based TTS model with multi-stream iSTFT decoders and Stochastic Duration Predictor.
+The paper is under review.'
 # date: 2009-10-01
 # venue: 'International Journal of Speech Technology'
 venue: 'Under Review'